ayuusweetfish/AMPi/README.md

 If omitted, parameters default to `RASPPI=1` and `AARCH=32` respectively.

-Then add the _ampi/_ directory to the include path and pass the produced file _libampi.a_ to the linker.
+Add the _ampi/_ directory to the include path and pass the produced file _libampi.a_ to the linker.
 Include _ampi.h_ to access functionalities provided by the library.